 Better Search integrates with your WordPress theme and can be further stylized with custom CSS.
 It presents search results by their relevance (though you can toggle this, and many other results settings, from your WordPress dashboard), and works well in conjunction with the popular WordPress caching plugins WP-Super-Cache and W3 Total Cache.

-I’ll end our list with one last worthy and free search plugin, WP Extended search.
-This tool enables default WordPress to comb through post meta, categories, tags, and custom taxonomies.
+WP Extended search is another free search plugin that enables default WordPress to comb through post titles, contents, and excerpts for front-end users and post meta, categories, tags, and custom taxonomies for admins.
 You can enable different search combinations and take full control of the kind of content you want the system to search, and even exclude certain post types from the results page.

 If you’re on a budget, WP Extended Search is a safe first choice.
 You might even be motivated to upgrade to a premium tool after experiencing the benefits of enhanced search.